-In April 2015, the Financial Accounting Standards Board (the "FASB") issued amended guidance which requires debt issuance costs to be presented as a direct deduction from the carrying value of the associated debt liability rather than as separate assets on the balance sheet.
+In April 2015, the FASB issued amended guidance which requires debt issuance costs to be presented as a direct deduction from the carrying value of the associated debt liability rather than as separate assets on the balance sheet.
 The recognition and measurement guidance for debt issuance costs are not affected by this amendment.
 This amended guidance will be effective for us beginning January 1, 2016.
 Early adoption is permitted, and the new guidance will be applied on a retrospective basis.
 We do not expect the adoption of this amended guidance to have a significant impact on our Consolidated Financial Statements.